Troubleshooting

 Email us at hello@tenki.cloud with:

-- the session, snapshot, or template ID
+- the session or snapshot ID

 - the CLI command or SDK call you ran